robnagler/robnagler.github.io/_posts/2020-08-02-Winning-The-Race.md

 > have criminal names because crime is not very progressive.

 > [k288] And then, what is "revolutionary" about how common murder is in
-> the rap world, so much so that it is a news clich<FIXME e9>?
+> the rap world, so much so that it is a news cliche?
 Parsons's
 > murderers felt no shame in killing him over what was likely a trifle.

 > [k305] Specifically, I believe that we cannot understand our past without